neuralmagic/sparseml/integrations/pytorch/recipes/classification.transfer_learn_pruned_quantized.md

     --loader-num-workers 0 \
     --optim Adam \
     --optim-args '{}' \
-    --model-tag mobilenet-imagenette-sparse-transfer-learned
+    --model-tag mobilenet-imagenette-sparse-transfer-learned-quantized
 ```
 ## Other Datasets
 To transfer learn this sparsified model to other datasets
 you may have to adjust certain hyperparameters in this recipe and/or training script.
 Some considerations:
-* For more complex datasets, increate the number of epochs, adjusting the learning rate step accordingly
+* For more complex datasets, increase the number of epochs, adjusting the learning rate step accordingly
 * Adding more learning rate step milestones can lead to more jumps in accuracy
 * Increase the learning rate when increasing batch size
+* Increasing the number of epochs before starting quantization can give a higher baseline
+* If accuracy is not recovering in the quantization phase, the total number of epochs should be increased as well
 * Increase the number of epochs if using SGD instead of the Adam optimizer
 * Update the base learning rate based on the number of steps needed to train your dataset